bh2smith/dune-sync/README.md

 # - Mount queries directory (if using SQL file paths)
     -v "$(pwd)/queries:/app/queries" \
     --config /app/my-config.yaml
+# - Specify jobs to run (if not specified, all jobs will be run)
+    --jobs job1 job2
 ```

 Note that postgres queries can also be file paths (they would also need to be mounted into the container).